-A matching trackie and fresh white kicks aren’t the only option of travel wear, even if wearing gym clothes to do non-gym stuff has become a Saturday ritual (I ain’t judging).
+A matching trackie and fresh white kicks aren’t the only option of travel wear, even if athleisurewear now represents 90% of your wardrobe (I ain’t judging).
 It makes sense to travel in comfort though and you’ve heard it a hundred times before, but layers really are key.
 A cashmere blend cosy cardie would be my ultimate comfort multi purpose item.
 Soft and cosy cashmere, my picks are all under €100 and they basically double up as a blanket when it gets chilly in-flight.
 Paired with smart side stripe joggers that are everywhere at the moment, a white cotton tee and shoes you shouldn’t need to take off at airport security.
 Something like this that doesn’t crease is essential if you want to arrive looking somewhat human and put together on the other side.
 And if you ever want to be considered for that elusive upgrade, then it no harm dressing the part (Airlines do actually have dress codes, remember the two teenage girls in leggings denied boarding in 2017?).

-Footwear is a toughie, if you’d rather not have to take your shoes off going through security go for flats with no metal buckles.
-I feel like wearing sandals, pumps, or anything else small and light would be wasting valuable space and weight in your luggage so go for your comfiest trainers that’ll go with everything when you arrive.
-New Balance are my go-to for comfort, they’re about half the price of Nike and hey, they’ve got ‘N’s on.[dt_gap height=”10″ /]
+Footwear is a toughie, if you’d rather not have to take your shoes off going through security go for flats with no metal buckles (varies between airports).
+I feel like wearing sandals, pumps, or anything else small and light would be wasting valuable space and weight in your luggage so go for your comfiest classic trainers that’ll go with everything when you arrive.

 You might be noticing a bit of a colour scheme going on.
-I’m a lazy dresser, so I stick to a monochromatic palette of black, white and grey the majority of the time.
+I’m a lazy dresser, so I stick to a monochromatic palette of black, white and grey the majority of the time, mixed with denim.
 It certainly makes packing for a trip easier because you just know everything will go together and you can throw in a few coloured accessories to liven things up.

-I’ve never really lusted for many designer things, but one day I will own a full set of Louis Vuitton monogrammed luggage, one day.[dt_gap height=”10″ /]
+I’ve never really lusted for many designer things, but maybe one day I will own a full set of Louis Vuitton monogrammed luggage.
+Perhaps.

 Until then, though, I’m keeping it practical with IT-luggage.
 They claim to be the ‘world’s lightest’, I can’t say if that’s true but I do know I’ve crammed an awful lot of heels and statement necklaces in for a weekend away and not been charged excess so they’re not heavy that’s for sure.
 I bought my cabin size bag in Primark (they’ve got them in Penneys too and it’s the right size for Ryanair flights) or you can order online.
 They’re frameless for more packing space and are made from an “unbreakable foam structure”.
 Sounds good, right?
-I’m going to get the large one for my next big trip, I wonder what colour though…[dt_gap height=”10″ /]
+I use the large size for longer trips.

 Tips and Time-Savers